 The more you consume to stay awake, the more adenosine your brain will produce.

 Lack of sleep will only bring out the negative effects of caffeine.
 So, drink it when you need to get rid of unwanted tiredness in the morning or afternoon.

 Don’t consume coffee at night or when you are excessively drained emotionally, physically, and mentally.
 Rest is equally essential for your body, and your brain will do everything to provide it to you every day.

 You’re drinking too much caffeine.

-- Hot cocoa: 14mg caffeine
+- Hot cocoa: has 14mg

 - Fermented tea: 10mg

 So, you might think you’re drinking a highly caffeinated beverage, but in reality, you’re drinking too little caffeine to have a positive impact.

 A precise amount of caffeine to consume per dose is 100mg to have lasting effects.
 This is because 100mg stays in your system for 5 hours.

 Genetics always plays an essential role when determining the effect of coffee on your brain and body.